jedda/step-posture-connector/README.md

 I've [written about this in further depth as part of a technical explortation into Managed Attestation for Apple devices](https://jedda.me/managed-device-attestation-a-technical-exploration/) which is worth a read if you want to better understand the concepts.

-How you use the device attestation certificates facilitated by `step-ca` and Step Posture Connector is entirtely up to you, however 802.1x & VPN (& mTLS on iOS) are the obvious usage candidates.
+How you use the device attestation certificates facilitated by [`step-ca`](https://github.com/smallstep/certificates) and Step Posture Connector is entirely up to you, however 802.1x & VPN (& mTLS on iOS) are the obvious usage candidates.
 For the most part, certificates enriched with a user identity can identify a user and even stand in as an authentication method, but they likely don't authorise a user against specific services nor attest to the current status of that user.
 Where possible, take care to validate the certificate and any user identity SANs during consumption by services to ensure user posture alongside that of the device.

 ### iOS vs macOS Use Cases